Zentrie/Senior-Design-445/notebooks/Henry/README.md

   - Cause of corrosion was due to using water-soluble flux when desoldering from our original PCB
 # 2022-04-22 -- Mock Demo
 - Conducted our Mock Demo with our TA (Akshat).
 Tidied up final apparatus and got ready for final demo.

 # 2022-04-26 -- Final Demo
-- Conducted our Final Demo with our TA (Akshat) and Professor Song.
+- Present project in front of our TA (Akshat) and Professor Song.
-- Started powerpoint presentation.
+- Preparation for final presentation.

 # 2022-05-03 -- Presentation
-- Present to our TA (Akshat) and Professor Song.
+- Present in front of our TA (Akshat) and Professor Song.